secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-netherlands/index.html.md

 ## Pension

 State pension (AOW) is standard and will be paid out at retirement age.
-Starting January 1, 2021, GitLab will offer a private pension plan through [Brand New Day](https://new.brandnewday.nl/) for all team members over the age of 21 employed via a GitLab BV Netherlands employment contract.
+Starting January 1, 2021, GitLab will offer a private pension plan through [ASR](asr.nl/doenpensioen)(formerly Brand New Day) for all team members over the age of 21 employed via a GitLab BV Netherlands employment contract.
 The pension plan will be a Defined Contribution Agreement with a flat rate of 5.00% of the pension base.
 The GitLab team member will contribute 2%, with the employer (GitLab) contributing 3%.
 The pension base equals the pensionable salary less the state pension offset.
-For additional training, Brand New Day has provided [video](https://drive.google.com/drive/folders/1qjCicb0JxnCmG5i4l3Hv5CEs5q8mOuXX?usp=sharing) explanations on how the pension plan works.
+For additional training, ASR has provided [video](https://drive.google.com/drive/folders/1qjCicb0JxnCmG5i4l3Hv5CEs5q8mOuXX?usp=sharing) explanations on how the pension plan works.

 **Pension Plan Summary:**
 * Pension: The Pension plan is designed for team members to build up an invested pension fund that they cash in to purchase a retirement